-The experiment is carried out in a MERLIN SEM from Carl Zeiss with the Nanoprobing SEM Solution from Imina Technologies loaded with 4 miBot™ nanomanipulators.
+The experiment is carried out in a MERLIN SEM from Carl Zeiss with the Nanoprobing SEM Solution from Imina Technologies equipped with 4 miBot™ nanomanipulators.

 National Enterprise for nanoScience and nanoTechnology (NEST), Pisa, Italy